jaanhio/dotfiles-v2/README.md

 Execute:
 ```
-stow --target $HOME tmux
+stow --target $HOME tmux # tmux refers to the name of directory for storing tmux related config files.
 ```

-This will setup the following files in the $HOME directory symlinked to the configuration files in this repo.
+This will setup the following files in the $HOME directory symlinked to the config files in this repo.
 ```
 .tmux.conf -> Documents/repos/dotfiles-v2/tmux/.tmux.conf
 .tmux.reset.conf -> Documents/repos/dotfiles-v2/tmux/.tmux.reset.conf